jeandamore/smartappandroid/README.md

 ```
 For instance: ./go-avd.sh Nexus_9.
 It will compile the app, start the emulator with the specified AVD, wait 60 seconds, install the app, and run it

+*Running the app and transmitting data via the Light Blue LE app*
+In order to transmit bluetooth signals to the app, install the Light Blue LE app (available on the app store or at this link: https://goo.gl/zfASIs).
+Add a new Blank virtual peripheral by pressing the plus icon at the top right.
+This can be renamed to "Fatigue Monitor" if you wish.
+Make sure it is selected and it will appear when scanning for devices with the android app.
+After a couple of seconds, the services should appear.
+Click on the peripheral in the Light Blue app and click on the lowest item on the page, titled "0x2222" for the Blank peripheral.
+Where it says "No value" you can edit the value with a hexadecimal number that will be converted to an integer in the "Data: " part of the android app.
+You will need to use the format 0x0002 to transfer a value of 2.
+The emoticons will appear corresponding to the following values:

+2 - happy face
+3 - normal face
+4 - tired face (danger)